 Here, enter the name of the file, select the destination and then click on the button “Save.”
 This action will save the file as a text file.

-Now, if you are going to scan this IP address or IP range in future, then you can add it to favorites.
+Now, if you are going to scan this IP address or range in future, then you can should add it to your favorites.
 This eliminates the need to re-enter the IP addresses each and every time.
 To do that, just navigate to “Favorites” and then select the option “Add current.”

 Name the favorite and click on the button “Ok” to save the changes.

 That’s all there is to do.
-If you ever want to scan the same IP address or range, then all you have to do is select that particular favorite from the “Favorites” menu.
+If you ever want to scan the same IP address or range, then all you have to do is select the saved IP Lists from the “Favorites” menu.

 Angry IP Scanner is a simple yet very useful utility when you want to quickly scan a wide range of IP addresses and ports.
 It doesn’t have any complicated settings and is very beginner friendly.
-Once you get comfortable with the application, do play with different options so that you can get more optimal and focused results.
+Once you get comfortable with the application, you can start other network tasks like assigning static IPs to your devices or block people out of your Wi-Fi.

-Hope that helps and do comment below sharing your thoughts and experiences about using the Angry IP Scanner to scan and find details of your target IP addresses.
+Hope that helps and do comment below sharing your thoughts and experiences about using the Angry IP Scanner.
+If you have issues or queries, reach out to me on Twitter.